Back to Blog

 Build for 10x Growth from Day One

 Design with future scale in mind: plan for 10x user growth, 10x data volume, and 10x API requests.
 Implement stateless services, database replication, content delivery networks (CDN), and caching layers.
-This proactive approach saves an average of 40% in scaling costs over the first two years.
+This proactive approach saves an average of 40% in scaling costs over the first two years and supports a 2.5x faster user acquisition rate without compromising performance.

 4